FEEDER + MAXIMO PARK + THE SNUTS

 Tim Booth from James says:

 “Right now James are rehearsing for this concert.
 You never really value some things until you’ve lost them - so now, to be playing together in a room, to be coming to play to an audience, to be working with all the people who put on these amazing events, things we used to take for granted - we are re-appreciating in a deep way.
-As one of the first concerts out of lockdown, this will be a massive celebration.
+This will be a massive celebration.
 Let's have a party!”

 Paul Smith from Maximo Park says: